flutter/flutter/specs/runloop.md

 Sky's Run Loop
 ==============

-Sky has three task queues, named idle, paint, and nextPaint.
+Sky has three task queues, named idle, frame, and nextFrame.

 When a task is run, it has a time budget, and if the time budget is exceeded, then a catchable DeadlineExceededException exception is